 These two institutions of the University of Wisconsin System are led by one chancellor and are integrated at the administrative level to provide cost-effective educational opportunities to Wisconsin's 5.7 million residents.
 UW Colleges, which serves almost 14,000 traditional and nontraditional students, is comprised of 13 freshman/sophomore campuses around the state and UW Colleges Online.
 UW-Extension partners with 72 counties, three tribal nations, and statewide and local public and private organizations to bring lifelong learning to Wisconsin's children, youth and adults.

-As leader and chief administrator of UW Colleges and UW-Extension, Brower is responsible for the academic, financial, development and administrative aspects of both institutions.
-He reports to the UW System president and Board of Regents.
+As leader and chief administrator of UW Colleges and UW-Extension, Sandeen is responsible for the academic, financial, development and administrative aspects of both institutions.
+She reports to the UW System president and Board of Regents.

 432 North Lake Street